In order to earn a PLU degree in the Dual-Degree Program, the following requirements must be satisfied:

 - CSCE 131, 144 (6 semester hours)

-Completion of the general education element requirements as specified in the catalog, except that the following general requirements are waived for all dual-degree (3-2) students:
+Completion of the General Education Program element requirements as specified in the catalog, except that the following general requirements are waived for all dual-degree (3-2) students:

 - Completion of a minimum of 128 semester hours on the PLU transcript;